MicrosoftDocs/CortanaSkillsKit/docs/skills/overview.md

 Cortana is a personal digital assistant that keeps users informed and productive, helping them get things done across devices and platforms.
 Skills define the tasks that Cortana can accomplish.
 You can extend Cortana by adding your own skills that let your users interact with your service via Cortana.
 Cortana invokes the skills based on input from the user, either spoken or typed.

 The Cortana Skills Kit enables you to develop skills for Cortana.
 The kit is a suite of tools that will help you build skills that connect users to your custom services and solutions.
-To get started, go to [Create Your First Cortana Skill](https://docs.microsoft.com/en-us/cortana/skills/get-started).
+To get started, go to [Getting started with Cortana skills](https://docs.microsoft.com/en-us/cortana/skills/get-started).

 Because Cortana is available on many different devices, some may have a screen, while others may have a speaker, and some may have both.
 You should ensure that your bot is capable of handling any of these devices.
 The bot framework provides device information to your skill.